-- Stakeholder Workshops (March 27 28, 2019) with landowners in the Northeast ASP lands as well as various stakeholders to discuss the development of the Northeast ASP. - Online Stakeholder Survey (April 9 April 19, 2019) for Stakeholder's who were unable to attend the Stakeholder Workshops to provide feedback regarding the development of the Northeast ASP. - Public Open House (June 20, 2019) for the community to show key content of the draft Northeast ASP and gather public feedback that was used to refine the Development Concept and draft plan. - Online Public Survey (June 18 July 3, 2019) to provide community members who were unable to attend the Open House an opportunity to view the draft Development Concept and provide feedback.
-The information received informed refinement of the development concept and draft Northeast ASP. - Draft ASP Public Circulation (September 4, 2020) to present a revised draft plan to the broader public and approval agencies for review and feedback. - Public Hearing (FUTURE DATE) to provide an opportunity for the public to provide comment as part of the statutory plan adoption process.
+- Stakeholder Workshops (March 27 28, 2019) with landowners in the Northeast ASP lands as well as various stakeholders to discuss the development of the Northeast ASP. - Online Stakeholder Survey (April 9 April 19, 2019) for Stakeholder's who were unable to attend the Stakeholder Workshops to provide feedback regarding the development of the Northeast ASP. - Public Open House (June 20, 2019) for the community to show key content of the draft Northeast ASP and gather public feedback that was used to refine the Development Concept and draft plan. - Online Public Survey (June 18 July 3, 2019) to provide community members, who were unable to attend the Open House, with an opportunity to view the draft Development Concept and provide feedback.
+The information received informed refinement of the development concept and draft Northeast ASP. - Draft ASP Public Circulation (September 3 24, 2020) to present a revised draft plan to the broader public and approval agencies for review and feedback. - Draft ASP Virtual Question Forum (Sept.
+21 Oct.
+1, 2020) to provide a final opportunity for members of the public to comment on the plan. - Public Hearing (October 5, 2020) to provide an opportunity for the public to provide comment as part of the statutory plan adoption process.